onyeka-hub/Project-20/README.md

 ```

 Run the script:
-Ensure you are in the directory create_user.sql file is located or declare a path
+Ensure you are in the directory where create_user.sql file is located or declare a path

 ```
 docker exec -i onyi-mysql-server mysql -uroot -p12345678 < create_user.sql